 The corporate income tax rate is a good place to begin our analysis.
-When President Trump took office, the rate was floating at 35%.
+When former President Trump took office, the rate was floating at 35%.
 A cut down to as low as 15% was expected, with more reserved estimates drawing the line at 27%.
 Ultimately, the rate fell to 21%.

 The reduced rate – along with other deduction limits – has triggered conversations on whether it makes more sense for some organizations to remain as C-Corporations rather than moving to an S-Corporation structure, in which tax liability passes through to shareholders rather than resting with the corporation.
 C-Corps and S-Corps are taxed differently under federal tax laws.
 C-Corps (the default structure for businesses) have a “double taxation” on profits and post-tax profits distributed as dividends.

 Now, corporations no longer have to pay on profits paid back into their domestic operation as dividends.
 This move offered a “tax holiday” on foreign earnings, which are now taxed at a reduced rate of 15.5% on cash and 8% on other assets.
 These taxes can be paid in installments over eight years – the goal being to bring cash back into the United States from multinational companies.

-At the current administration’s outset, there were expectations that individuals’ tax rate brackets were going to be simplified, from seven brackets down to three.
+At the Trump administration’s outset, there were expectations that individuals’ tax rate brackets would be simplified from seven brackets down to three.
 This did not happen, though most of the brackets did have their tax rates lowered.

 In a big move, the AMT for individuals was outright eliminated.
 Additionally, many other commonly itemized deductions were eliminated or otherwise restricted.
 For example, state tax and local tax deductions are now limited to $10,000.
 Because of these changes, the share of households that itemize has plummeted.
-As the law was being considered, the congressional Joint Committee on Taxation projected that 28.5 million fewer Americans would itemize their deductions.
+As the law was being considered, the Congressional Joint Committee on Taxation projected that 28.5 million fewer Americans would itemize their deductions.

-To simultaneously soften this blow and further simplify matters, the standard deduction has significantly increased—nearly doubling for individuals, heads of households, and joint returns.
+To simultaneously soften this blow and further simplify matters, the standard deduction has significantly increased—more than doubling over time for individuals, heads of households, and joint returns.

 One other significant change came through, impacting federal estate and gift tax rates.
 Many expected rates to fall from 40% down to as low as 25%, but they stayed steady— with an interesting caveat.
 Rather than lower rates, the Tax Cut and Jobs Act doubled the basic exclusion amount for 2018 to 2025.
-By current law, this increase is only temporary, and will drop back down to $5 million, adjusted for inflation, in 2026.
+By current law, this increase is only temporary and will drop back to $5 million, adjusted for inflation, in 2026.